 How is Inclusion Competence Assessed?

 The Human Capital Inventory (HCI) was developed to this end.[viii]
 HCI is a 50-item checklist that measures an individual’s cultural competence across the four components with an additional Personal Experience section.
 The inventory is best used in a 360° feedback format.
-A common use in management appraisal is a format that requires the Human Resource Office to administer the inventory to the manager under review (self-appraisal), at least two direct reports, two or more fellow managers, and at least one superior.
+The Human Resource Office most often administers the inventory to the manager under review (self-appraisal), at least two direct reports, two or more fellow managers, and at least one superior.
 This set of appraisals provides the manager with a comparison between self-appraisal and the summary of the other’s appraisals.

 Can Inclusion Competence Be Taught?

 Yes.
-While there are a few people who come into the world with the gift of making people across cultures feel included, most of us are not so lucky.
-We must unlearn the prejudice and stereotypes about other cultural groups that have been ingrained in us since birth.
+While a few people come into the world with the gift of making people across cultures feel included, most of us are not so lucky.
+We must unlearn the prejudice and stereotypes about other cultural groups ingrained in us since birth.
 Once we get past our biases, we need knowledge and skills to manage differences to create inclusive environments.

 Most managing diversity courses focus on compliance and learning about different cultural groups.
-The OPM research results summarized above indicate that management training needs to focus on fostering inclusion more than understanding what makes each cultural group tick.
-While knowledge of cultural differences is helpful, developing inclusion skills translates into meeting the workplace needs of employees across cultures.
+The OPM research results above indicate that management training needs to focus on fostering inclusion more than understanding what makes each cultural group tick.
+While knowledge of cultural differences is helpful, developing inclusion skills translates into meeting employees’ workplace needs across cultures.

 Managers in modern organizations cannot afford to stumble over cultural differences.
 This is one reason more and more managers have diversity manager goals as part of their performance evaluation.
 A thoughtfully conceived manager cultural competence performance appraisal system is a critical talent management component.

-If your organization holds managers accountable for meeting cultural diversity goals, look closely at the appraisal system to make certain that it adequately assesses inclusion competence.
-The organization that does not assess inclusion competence must consider carefully if it can reach diversity goals without it.
+If your organization holds managers accountable for meeting cultural diversity goals, look closely at the appraisal system to ensure it adequately assesses inclusion competence.
+An organization that does not assess inclusion competence must consider carefully if it can reach diversity goals without it.
 A manager is only accountable for performing at the level of expectation that supervisors and the human resource office have specified.
-Knowing what inclusion competence is and how it supports a sense of belonging serve as a benchmark for success.
+Knowing what inclusion competence is and how it supports a sense of belonging serves as a benchmark for success.